raymundd/flex-tmux-tools/README.md

     copy /Y "%APPDATA%\FlexRadio Systems\SSDR_RADIO_2.settings" "%APPDATA%\FlexRadio Systems\SSDR.settings"
     start "RADIO_2" "%PROGRAMFILES%\FlexRadio Systems\SmartSDR v2.7.6\SmartSDR.exe"

-This method is not perfect because any changes you make to SmartSDR will be overwritten then next time you run this script so, you must remember to re-save the SSDR.settings file to your uniquely named file if you need to retain the changes.

 ## My Example script files

 > See StartSDR_RDX6500.bat and StartSSDR_RDX6600.bat files for more examples.

+### PLEASE BE AWARE

+> This method is not perfect because any changes you make to SmartSDR will be overwritten then next time you run this script so, you must remember to re-save the SSDR.settings file to your uniquely named file if you need to retain the changes for a particular instance.

 R.G.Delaforce
 G6UJB